-Four Types of Divorce
+Four Types of Divorce in Pennsylvania

 There are four different types of divorce in Pennsylvania.
 Couples should understand these terms and how they apply to their own plans.

-The mutual consent divorce is one of the most common.
+- Mutual consent divorce is one of the most common.
 Each party signs an affidavit stating the marriage agreement is irretrievably broken.
 This is a simple divorce.

 All of these steps can add time to the final step.
 Each party may have specific needs, such as making sure they can remain in a house they’ve purchased, as well as retaining certain items of importance to them personally.
 There are some divorces where the parties have only been married a short while.
 In such cases, the timeline, especially when both agreed to it, is generally under six months from start to finish in Pennsylvania.
 This is generally what is known as an uncontested divorce.
 It’s a simple procedure that allows each party to move past the marriage in under six months from filing to the completion of divorce papers.